Venus In Leo Is The Perfect Opportunity To Impress Your Crush

 Important dates:

-July 19: Venus in Leo harmonizes with the Nodes of Destiny, urging us to make decisions that will affect our future.
+19th July: Venus in Leo harmonises with the Nodes of Destiny, urging us to make decisions that will affect our future.

-July 26: Venus in Leo creates a quincunx with Saturn retrograde in Pisces, minimizing our confidence and wallets.
+26th July: Venus in Leo creates a quincunx with Saturn retrograde in Pisces, minimising our confidence and wallets.